 - Women who are pregnant or after delivery.

-- Persons who are perpetually disabled by advanced peripheral circulatory disturbance caused by, for instance, diabetes.
+- Persons who are perpetually disabled by the advanced peripheral circulatory disturbance caused by, for instance, diabetes.
 (Yikes, that’s me too!)

 - Persons who have skin wounds or extreme skin sensitivity.
 (Me again!)